 Taking War Seriously

-In this essay, I argue that just war theory − as advanced by Michael Walzer, among others − fails to take war seriously enough.
+Just war theory − as advanced by Michael Walzer, among others − fails to take war seriously enough.
 This is because it proposes that we regulate war with systematic rules that are comparable to those of a game.
 Three types of claims are advanced.
-The first is phenomenological: that just war theory’s abstract nature interferes with our judgment of what is, and should be, going on.
-The second is metaethical: that the rules of just war theory are not, in fact, systematic after all, there being inherent contradictions between them.
-And the third is practical: that by getting people to view war as a game it encourages its “aestheticization” (play being a central mode of the aesthetic) with the result that those who fight are led to act in dangerous ways.
+The first is phenomenological: that the theory's abstract nature interferes with our judgment of what is, and should be, going on.
+The second is meta-ethical: that the theory's rules are not, in fact, systematic after all, there being inherent contradictions between them.
+And the third is practical: that by getting people to view war as like a game, the theory promotes its ‘aestheticization’ (play being a central mode of the aesthetic) such that those who fight are encouraged to act in dangerous ways.
 And war, it goes without saying, is already dangerous enough.